JackGruber/Joplin-Tools/README.md

 # Joplin tools

-Various python tools for Joplin.
+Various Python and AutoIt tools for Joplin.
-For the communication with Joplin the API is used.
+Python use the Joplin API for communication.

 ## Additional python modules